shashank136/Secure-and-random-Password-Generator/README.md

 5) If on **chrome browser** then visit chrome://extensions in your browser and ensure that the Developer mode checkbox in the top right-hand corner is checked.Click **Load unpacked extension** and select the directory in which your extension files live.

-6)In case of **Edge browser**visit **about:flags** and select the **Enable extension developer features** checkbox.
+6) In case of **Edge browser**visit **about:flags** and select the **Enable extension developer features** checkbox.
 Select More and select extension and load local extension.

-5) For facility to access some browser information which is not available in a regular browser app, such as the ability to access an opened window and retrieve all of it’s opened tabs.
+7) For facility to access some browser information which is not available in a regular browser app, such as the ability to access an opened window and retrieve all of it’s opened tabs.

 ```json
 	"permissions": ["tabs"]